-It’s important to have a legal agreement setting out what would happen if one of your co-owners died (or suffered a critical illness) and this could be set out in the partnership agreement, company’s articles of association or as a separate agreement.
-Ideally, it would give the surviving shareholders the right to buy any shareholding from the beneficiaries and for the beneficiaries to sell the shares to the surviving shareholders.
+It’s important to have a legal agreement setting out what would happen if one of your co-owners died or suffered a critical illness andthis could be set out in the partnership agreement, company’s articles of association or as a separate agreement.
+Doing so means that, if a shareholder died or became critically ill, a legal agreement would give the remaining shareholders the right to buy any shareholding either direct from the shareholder or from their beneficiaries.

-Although the agreement would ‘set the scene’ and allow you to buy the shares, it doesn’t provide the means of you being able to do so – and that’s why ‘shareholder protection insurance’ is a good idea.
+Although the agreement would ‘set the scene’ and allow you to buy the shares, it doesn’t provide the means of being able to do so– which is why ‘shareholder protection insurance’ is a good idea.

 - ‘Life of another’ policy

 This is used when a business has just two shareholders.
 Both apply for a policy on the life of their business partner, the policy representing the value of the shares each partner holds (which may not be equal).
-Should one of the shareholders die, the surviving shareholder becomes sole owner of the business.
+Should one of the shareholders die or become critically ill, the surviving shareholder becomes sole owner of the business.

 - ‘Own life’ policy

 Individual shareholders take out their own policy, equal to the value of the shareholding they hold, and this is held under trust.
-If a shareholder dies, the other shareholders use the policy payout to purchase the shares which are then equally distributed amongst them.
+If a shareholder dies or becomes critically ill, the remaining shareholders use the policy payout to purchase the shares which are then equally distributed amongst them.

 - Company share purchase

 The company takes out policies against all the shareholders, the individual policies covering the value of each shareholder’s stake.
-If one of the shareholders dies, the company receives a payout which allows it to buy the deceased shareholder’s shares.
+If one of the shareholders dies or becomes critically ill, the company receives a payout which allows it to buy the shares from either the shareholder or their beneficiaries.
 Setting up a company share purchase scheme can be a complex process.

-It’s also important to note that your co-owner’s dependants and beneficiaries also benefit from your business having shareholder protection insurance as, in the event of your co-owner’s death, a robust mechanism is in place that safeguards their financial interest.
+It’s important to note that your co-owner’s dependants and beneficiaries also benefit from your business having shareholder protection insurance as, in the event of the death or critical illness of your co-owner, a robust mechanism is in place that safeguards their financial interest.